 - Critical illness and surgical cash benefit insurance.

 Both covers are mainly written on an employee group basis, the latter as a rider to group Personal Accident (PA) policies.
-Although the market statistics are difficult to interpret, it seems that lump sum riders are more common.
+Although the market statistics are difficult to interpret, lump sum riders seem more common.

 Paid Time Off